cozygene/glint/docs/source/ewas.rst

 EWAS
 ====

-glint allows to perform epigenome-wide association study (EWAS) under several different models, as described bellow.
+GLINT allows to perform epigenome-wide association study (EWAS) under several different models, as described bellow.
 All of the different models require using the general arguments desribed below under "General arguments".

-.. note:: The example commands described bellow assume that the user generated `glint files`_ with covariates file and phenotypes file.
+.. note:: The example commands described bellow assume that the user generated `GLINT files`_ with covariates file and phenotypes file.

 |